A guide to cyber security jobs & salaries in Australia

 A Senior Computer Scientist’s role is to provide ongoing support to large businesses by developing and maintaining computer-based tools to help enhance their digital operations.
 Computer scientists are essentially the brains behind constructing large computer systems through the use of coding and mathematics.
 They lead the research and development team to continuously create new product offerings.

 A computer scientist will traditionally possess the following skills:

 Software development, mathematical skills, excellent analytical and tracing skills.

 Average salary in Australia: Between $99,000 - $187,000

-An Information Security Manager’s main role is to help protect businesses from experiencing any perceived cyber threats.
+An Information Security Manager’s main role is to help protect businesses from experiencing any perceived cyber threats and security risk management.
 This includes creating computer-based systems that improve both detection and response time to potential cyber threats.
 Responsible for handling a team of IT professionals, they work to ensure easy access to data whilst ensuring both confidentiality and anti-corruption.